strongio/torch-kalman/README.md

-# Torch-Kalman
+# torchcast

-Time-series forecasting models using Kalman-filters in PyTorch.
+Time-series forecasting models in PyTorch.

 ## Table of Contents